alnao/Web3ProjectsExample/README.md

 # Web3ProjectsExample

+File TestWeb3.html ,
+ run server with `serve`
-File TestWeb3.html , open in Chrome with Metamask opened
+ open in Chrome with Metamask opened at `localhost:3000`